sap-tutorials/Tutorials/tutorials/cp-cf-fioriapps-create/cp-cf-fioriapps-create.md

 > By default, the target environment in your run configuration is set to Cloud Foundry.

-In the workspace, right-click the `FioriDemo` folder, then select **Project > Project Settings**.
-Select **Cloud Foundry** and make sure that in the pane on the right that the API endpoint, organization, and space are the same as what you had configured in the **Preferences** perspective in the previous step.

-Now, you need to check the run configurations for your project.

 1. In the workspace, right-click the `FioriDemo` folder, then choose **Run > Run Configurations**.

     ![Run configuration](step5-run-config.png)